vhqtvn/vh-mail-hook/dev.md

         - Read mailbox content.
         - Long-polling for new emails in a mailbox.
         - Delete individual emails from a mailbox.

+## Frontend Development
+To run the frontend in development mode, ensure that Node.js and pnpm are installed.
+Navigate to the frontend directory:

+  cd crates/web-app/frontend
+  pnpm dev

+The development server typically runs on port 5173.

 ## Key Features
 - **Security by Design**: